Skeletons

 I: Regular Skeletons

 Regular skeletons are simply the remains of regular human-like beings, be they intact skeleton structures or fragments of typical skeletal remains.
 Even though basic, they can retain their human abilities even in their undead form.
-Basic skeletons also have the innate ability to attack using bone formations that are ripped from their very own structure.
+Basic skeletons also have the innate ability to attack using bone formations that are ripped from their very own structures.

 .